santoshchavan12/twitter-analysis_using-flask-and-react-JS/README.md

 Before running project make sure you have developer account and added all the required keys in the twitter-analysis/api/config.py file

-For this  project only bearer token is required.
+This  project requires only the bearer token.
 ### Steps
 clone this project
 ```